Retirement provision in Switzerland. The essentials at a glance.

 Personal responsibility for pension provision becoming increasingly important

 Taking personal responsibility for your pension provision is now all the more important.
 It is also important to note that the earlier gainfully employed persons start planning their retirement provision, the better.
 Leaving retirement planning too late means you lose out on a lot of opportunities for optimization and can lead to pension gaps.
 And this can have noticeable financial consequences in old age.
-In addition, important decisions, such as the type of annuity on retirement, should be considered five to ten years before retirement.
+In addition, important decisions, such as the type of retirement pension or taking early retirement, should be considered five to ten years before retirement.

-Likewise, voluntary retirement savings in the third pillar will become an important aspect of personal pension provision.
+Likewise, voluntary retirement savings in the third pillar will continue to be a key aspect of personal pension provision.
 Here, too, it pays off in the long term if you start saving early.
 Anyone who can make regular contributions at a young age will benefit greatly in the long term thanks to the effect of compound interest.
 Even if you don't pay in the maximum amount.

 Many gainfully employed persons do not use Pillar 3a